 Capability Section Display brief information about all users on a host.
-7.3.1 Display detailed information about one or more specific users on a host.
-7.3.2 Display information about all users logged into an OpenVMS Cluster system.
-7.3.3 Get information from a host that is not directly accessible to your local host.
-7.4 Make planning and project information about yourself available to other FINGER users.
-7.5
+Section 7.3.1, "Displaying Information about All Users" Display detailed information about one or more specific users on a host.
+Section 7.3.2, "Displaying Detailed Information about Specific Users" Display information about all users logged into an OpenVMS Cluster system.
+Section 7.3.3, "Displaying Information about Users on Your Cluster" Get information from a host that is not directly accessible to your local host.
+Section 7.4, "Forwarding Information from Host to Host" Make planning and project information about yourself available to other FINGER users.
+Section 7.5, "Making Your Information Available to Other Users"